cozy-web/textarea-max-rows/README.md

 ## Create an NPM package?

 Because this isn't a very universal solution, I am not going to do that.

+> Currently, `textarea-max-rows.js` has been implemented as an ES module.
+It would be very easy to publish it as an NPM package.

 ## License